Watamu Bucket List: Best places to visit in Watamu for vacation in 2025

 List of Best Places to Visit in Watamu

-There are many things to do in the coastal town of Watamu.
+There are many best things to do in the coastal town of Watamu.
 Watamu offers a variety of exciting locations to explore on land and underwater, including Watamu Marine National Park and the Gede Ruins, as well as the spectacular Turtle Bay.

 1 Arabuko Sokoke Forest